-Dr. Richard “Langford” Patteson was born in February of 1853 in Howard Township Chatham-Kent.
+Dr. Richard “Langford” Patteson was born in February of 1853 in Howard Township (Chatham-Kent).
 He was the youngest of 7 children born to Col. Walter Patteson and the former Eliza Langford.
 His father had been a Colonel in the Canadian Militia.
 Col. Patteson’s name appears on payrolls in 1839.
 At the time of Dr. Patteson’s birth his parents were farmers in Howard Twp.
-His siblings were; Lydia “Eliza”, Mary Anna, Edward Henry (who died at the age of 18), Frances Maria, Henry Albert and Florence Eleanor.
+His siblings were; Lydia “Eliza” Patterson, Mary Anna Patterson, Edward Henry Patterson (who died at the age of 18), Frances Maria Patterson, Henry Albert Patterson and Florence Eleanor Patterson.

-Dr. Patteson graduated M.D. from McGill University (Montreal) in 1886.
-After his graduation, Dr. Patteson practiced medicine in Dresden and the surrounding area for the summer of 1886.
-In the fall of 1886, Dr. Patteson went to Dublin, Ireland and London, England to further his studies.
+Dr. Patteson graduated M.D. from Queens University Faculty of Medicine (Kingston) in 1885.
+After his graduation, Dr. Patteson practiced medicine in Dresden and the surrounding area until the fall of 1886 when Dr. Patteson went to Dublin, Ireland and London, England to further his studies.
 He returned to his patients in Dresden in 1887.

 Dr. and Mrs. Patteson did not have any children.

 Dr. Patteson’s name appeared in the 1899 Buffalo, New York City Directory.
 His medical office was located at 64 Niagara Street.
 Dr. Patteson also lectured and taught at the University of Buffalo.